Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 [**SignResponse**](src/types/SignResponse.md)

-# Adding a proof to a credential
+# Adding a Proof to a Credential
 This method adds a proof to the supplied credential, using the private key on the NFC card and thus making it a Verifiable Credential.
 It allows for optional storage of the VC on the NFC card.

 ```